-Division of Youth Services is responsible for comprehensive planning for youth ages 0 up to 21 years old.
-The Division administers NYS Office of Children and Family Services (OCFS) grant funding to promote positive youth development, increase youth developmental assets and decrease juvenile delinquency.
-The Division is also responsible for advocacy by providing youth empowerment opportunities in the community, increasing public awareness of youth issues, and enhancing community resources for children and youth through inter-agency collaborations.
-The Division of Youth Services supports legislation that fosters this mission.
+The Division administers New York State Office of Children and Family Services (OCFS) grant funding to promote positive youth development, increase youth developmental assets and decrease juvenile delinquency.
+The Division is also responsible for providing youth empowerment opportunities in the community, increasing public awareness of youth issues, and enhancing community resources for children and youth through inter-agency collaborations.